Inepsa/Gilded-RP-Rules/Gilded RP Rules.md

 - Saint Denis and Blackwater have fully manned law offices, whether you see a single player there or not.

 - Do NOT rob or take hostage any player(s) that are just spawning in.
 Give them ample time to wake up, equip their items, and walk about as their character before engaging in hostile RP with them.
+In inverse, if someone is obviously about to log out, don't rob or take them hostage.

 - Sheriffs, Lawmen, and Marshals can defend towns with up to the scene limits.
 If a bank alert comes in, they can respond with 8; if a fort alert comes in, they can respond with 10.